-Lars has spent the last 25 years in the examination of 3 dimensional spaces: This has been achieved through architecture, model building, sculpture and installations.
+Lars J. Fischedick has spent the last 25 years in the examination of 3 dimensional spaces: This has been achieved through architecture, model building, sculpture and art installations.

-Lars was born in Germany and worked in Contemporary Architecture and collaborated in various Exhibitions including Christo and Jean-Claude’s Wrapped Reichstag Project for Berlin; one of contemporary arts most innovative projects in the mid 90’s.
+He was born in Germany and started his career in Contemporary Architecture, collaborating in various Exhibitions including Christo and Jean-Claude’s Wrapped Reichstag Project for Berlin.

-The artist moved to Cape Town in 2002 and since 2010 Lars has moved away from the architectural.
-By combining his knowledge of materials such as wood and resin with perceptual shifts from aerials to perspectives he has formed a new artistic narrative.
-A major influence in Lars’s current work is his studies in mathematics and projective geometry, particularly explorations from the personal inner perspective to the geometrical infinite.
-Through his work, Lars gives his audience an experience of space, challenges their perceptual boundaries, and makes invisible aspects of this experience, visible.
-In his own words;
+He moved to Cape Town in 2002 and in 2010 started pursuing an art career.
+By combining his knowledge of materials (like wood and resin) with perceptual shifts from aerial to perspective, he has formed a new artistic narrative.
+A major influence in his current work is his studies in projective geometry and mathematics, particularly explorations from the personal inner perspective to the geometrical infinite.
+Through his work, he gives his audience an experience of space, challenges their perceptual boundaries, and makes invisible aspects of this experience, visible.
+In his own words:

 ‘It is both logical and playful, mathematical and infinite.’